 Know How to Make a Signal

 Having knowledge of how to get the attention of rescuers if you’re in dire need of help is crucial.
-With large tracts of land and covering on the ground, it can be difficult for rescuers to find you.
+With large tracts of land and covering the ground, it can be difficult for rescuers to find you.
 However, you can use smoke or a glass lens to draw their attention.

 - Using smoke – light a fire on a raised area like on a hill.
 The place should be free of obstructions like trees and cliffs which may saturate or change the direction of the smoke.
 The smoke/fire should be very visible so that rescuers can see it from a distance.
 Once a fire is started, dried and green leaves produce more smoke, as do greener branches from trees

-- Contact lenses – yes, something as small as a contact lens can reflect light, as well as the usual, a mirror, any thing made of shiny metal, the lenses of binoculars or a rifle scope.
+- Contact lenses – yes, something as small as a contact lens can reflect light, as well as the usual, a mirror, anything made of shiny metal, the lenses of binoculars, or a rifle scope.

 With such knowledge, rescuers or well-wishers will find you very easily.
 But also, you should use this signal at the right time.
-In a SHTF world it may attract bad company.
+In a SHTF world, it may attract bad company.

 Condition Your Mind to Adjust to the Unexpected